 Better risk management: Policies can help minimize potential legal and financial risks by establishing clear guidelines and procedures for various HR-related issues.

-Improved talent attraction and retention: Organizations with strong HR policies are often seen as attractive employers, helping them to attract and retain top talent.
+Improved talent attraction and retention: Effective HR policies and a strong talent acquisition strategy are key to attracting and retaining top talent.